 The scowl on my face that morning was no joke.
 I’m sure of it.

-I arrived at the appointment alone, shocked, confused, and terrified of what might lay ahead.
-It would be a long journey, so long, in fact, it left more than 5 doctors scratching their heads before it was all said and done.
+I arrived at the appointment alone, confused, and terrified of what might lay ahead.
+It would be a long journey.
+So long, in fact, it left more than five doctors scratching their heads over the course of four months before it was all said and done.

 Because it’s not a universal experience.
 And thank goodness for that.
 I wouldn’t wish what I went through upon my worst enemy.